 It’s a most versatile cleaner not only to break down oily soot stains but also to remove nicotine stains in the smoker’s house.

 Mix warm water and vinegar in a ratio of 1:3 to prepare a homemade soot remover solution.

 Then using a soft sponge, wipe the woodwork, walls, or ceilings to get the black smoke soot off.

 Be sure that you use only white vinegar cleaner and no other products like cider vinegar.
 They can leave their own stains on the surface.

 Also, on wood surfaces, do not let the vinegar sit for too long.
 In most cases, white vinegar can dissolve the soot in only a few minutes.

-Ammonia solution in particular works great for removing stubborn smoke soot from surfaces such as a painted wood mantle, wood burner stoves, and concrete fireplace surround.
+Ammonia solution, in particular, works great for removing stubborn smoke soot from surfaces such as painted wood mantle, wood burner stoves, and concrete fireplace surround.